rantmakes/RBP-Pi/README.md

 3) Enter the Serial number string for this host, as defined in your Roastmaster probe definition
 4) Enter the Network Port for this host, as defined in your Roastmaster probe definition
 5) Modifiy the probes[] array to contain one entry per hardware probe
-6) Set the SBC Board type and Amp Board usage flags
+6) Set the Raspberry Pi Board type and Amp Board usage flags

 Other variables that affect execution can be altered in the User Options Section